OwenMelbz/minimage/README.md

 # 📸 Minimage

-Minimage is a bit different to the other optimisation tools you'll have used in the past, its main 3 differences are
+Minimage is a CLI tool to optimise raster and SVG images with a bit of a differenace, its main 3 differences are

 - It uses a manifest allowing you to resume stop/start at any time
 - It uses a remote optimisation system - TinyPNG